pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 ## TLM: Mint=Burn (MEB)

-_tl;dr The transfer of tokens from the application to the supplier based on the amount of work received and provided respectively.._
+_tl;dr The transfer of tokens from the applications to the suppliers based on the amount of work received and provided respectively._

 The `Mint=Burn` TLM is, _theoretically_, the only TLM necessary once the network reaches equilibrium in the far future.